embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/data-fetching/template.md

 +   return this.get('store').peekAll('posts');
   }
 ```

+Returning `peekAll` will ensure that the route is aware of any new posts created or loaded since its model hook ran.
+This matches the behavior of `findAll`, which is to load all posts and then return a live binding to all posts in Ember Data's store.

 Philosophically, Storefront's position is that routes (and other data-loading parts of your application) should be as declarative as possible.
 If you return `findAll('post')` from your route, you are declaring that this route needs a list of all posts in order to render.
 If your application has never made that network request, then it should block until it has made it for the first time.
 On subsequent visits, the page will render instantly using the cached value, as you can see by clicking around in the demo above.